pandas-dev/pandas/doc/source/development/contributing.rst

 ------------------------------------

 Once your feature branch is accepted into upstream, you'll probably want to get rid of the branch.
-First, merge upstream master into your branch so git knows it is safe to delete your branch::
+First, merge upstream main into your branch so git knows it is safe to delete your branch::

     git fetch upstream
-    git checkout master
+    git checkout main
-    git merge upstream/master
+    git merge upstream/main

 Then you can do::